A Deal to Die For

 Fuck that.
 Fuck logical.
 He can hold me down now but he can't hold me forever.
 I will find some way to get to that bastard even if it kills me.

-After a few moment of holding me down; Elliot finally released me.
+After a few moments of holding me down, Elliot finally released me.
 I made a beeline for the door but he touched my shoulder.